SixStepTrading/sixsteps_ui/README.md

 ## 🔧 Environment Variables

+### Configuration

-Create a `.env` file in the root directory:
+Create a `.env` file in the root directory with your configuration:

 ```env
 # Sixstep Core API Configuration